 GSPIA students from Professor Sabina Deitrick’s Fall 2016 PIA 2755 course on Neighborhood and Community Development attended the Pitt Day in Harrisburg event.
 With Governor Wolf’s budget proposal to flat fund the state-related universities, GSPIA students joined the Pitt Advocates group to collaborate with elected officials and others in support of the University.

 Dean John Keeler presented the 2017 Distinguished Alumnus Award to Nitin Madhav (MPIA ’92) last night during a reception for GSPIA’s Board of Visitors at the University Club.
-Nitin is the deputy director, Afghanistan, at the U.S. Agency for International Development (USAID).
+Nitin is the Officer-in-Charge, Afghanistan Affairs, at the U.S. Agency for International Development (USAID).
 Nitin received a BA from the University of Pittsburgh in 1990 and then went on to earn two masters degrees at Pitt, an MPIA from GSPIA in 1992 and a Master of Public Health in 1994.
 He began a distinguished career in international development as Project Coordinator—Relief International in Tajikistan in 1994, where he administered refugee relief projects.

 In 1965, Congress enacted the landmark Voting Rights Act.
 Its purpose was to combat the systematic and deliberate denial of African Americans’ right to vote.
 In 2013, in the decision of Shelby County v.
 Holder, Chief Justice Roberts famously declared “our country has changed” and delivered an opinion on behalf of the Supreme Court that voided significant parts of the Voting Rights Act.
 On Monday, April 10, at 10 a.m., a panel of experts, moderated by GSPIA Dean, John Keeler, will gather at Pitt’s School of Law to discuss the constitutionality of the Voting Rights Act since 2013.